Alwyn Ruddock: Later work

 In the 1950s and early 1960s, Ruddock's concerns shifted from the activities of Italian merchants in Southampton to a broader investigation of Italian mercantile networks and businesses in medieval Europe.
 She intended to produce a "big" book to be titled Italian Merchants and Shipping.
-Around 1965, she claimed to have made a discovery in the archives of a Venetian banking family: documents relating to John Cabot's early activities, including a loan that the family advanced to him c.
+Around 1965, she claimed to have made a discovery in the archives of an Italian banking family that had a branch in London: including a loan that the family advanced to him c.
 1496.
 For at least 25 years, she was promising to produce her Cabot book "soon".
 In 1992, she undertook a formal book contract with the University of Exeter Press.

 She felt unable or unwilling to publish it; upon her death, she left instructions for her research papers to be destroyed.
 Her only published research in this field are a number of short articles that she wrote in the late 1960s to early 1970s.